-Fannie Mae, Freddie Mac, And Their Junior Preferred Stock
+Fannie Mae and Freddie Mac

-- 19. Fannie Mae is a private stockholder-owned Delaware corporation organized and existing under the Federal National Mortgage Association Charter Act, 12 U.S.C. §§ 1716 et seq.
-It was established in 1938 to promote affordable home ownership by facilitating the financing of home mortgages insured by the Federal Housing Administration.
+25. Fannie Mae is a private stockholder-owned Delaware corporation organized and existing under the Federal National Mortgage Association Charter Act, 12 U.S.C. §§ 1716 et seq.1 It was established in 1938 to promote affordable home ownership by facilitating the financing of home mortgages insured by the Federal Housing Administration.
 In 1968, Fannie Mae was privatized and reorganized into a government-sponsored entity with access to capital markets.
 In 1970, it was authorized to purchase conventional mortgages.
-From 1968 until 2010, Fannie Mae's stock was traded on the New York Stock Exchange. - 20.
-Freddie Mac is a private stockholder-owned Virginia corporation organized and existing under the Federal Home Loan Mortgage Corporation Act, §§ 1451 et seq.
+From 1968 until 2010, Fannie Mae's stock was traded on the New York Stock Exchange.

+- 26. Freddie Mac is a private stockholder-owned Virginia corporation organized and existing under the Federal Home Loan Mortgage Corporation Act, §§ 1451 et seq.
 It was established in 1970 to expand the secondary mortgage market.
 It was initially a wholly owned subsidiary of the Federal Home Loan Bank System, but Congress in 1989 reorganized and privatized it under the Financial Institutions Reform, Recovery, and Enforcement Act ("FIRREA").
 Under FIRREA, Freddie Mac became a for-profit corporation owned by private stockholders.
-From 1989 until 2010, Freddie Mac's stock was traded publicly on the New York Stock Exchange.

-&lt;sup>1 All citations of the U.S. Code are from Title 12 unless otherwise noted.

-- 21. Three years after enacting FIRREA, Congress established the Office of Federal Housing Enterprise Oversight ("OFHEO"), through the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, to oversee and ensure the capital adequacy and financial safety and soundness of the Companies.
-OFHEO was authorized to place the Companies into conservatorship in certain circumstances, but did not employ this power. - 22.
+From 1989 until 2010, Freddie Mac's stock was traded publicly on the New York Stock Exchange. - 27.
+Three years after enacting FIRREA, Congress established the Office of Federal Housing Enterprise Oversight ("OFHEO"), through the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, to oversee and ensure the capital adequacy and financial safety and soundness of the Companies.
+OFHEO was authorized to place the Companies into conservatorship in certain circumstances, but did not employ this power. - 28.
+Both Fannie Mae and Freddie Mac issued common stock listed on the New York Stock Exchange.
+Until 2008, each Company regularly declared and paid quarterly dividends to its common shareholders. - 29.
 Prior to 2008, Fannie Mae and Freddie Mac issued numerous series of non-cumulative Junior Preferred Stock.
-These series, respectively as to each Company, are pari passu with one another with respect to dividend payments and liquidation preferences, but have priority over the Companies' common stock. - Companies operated successfully for decades, raising private capital, generating profits, regularly declaring and paying dividends on their various series of Junior Preferred Stock, and increasing stockholder value.
+These series, respectively as to each Company, are pari passu with one another with respect to dividend payments and liquidation preferences, but have priority over the Companies' common stock.

+1 All citations of the U.S. Code are from Title 12 unless otherwise noted.

+30. Following their privatization, including after the establishment of OFHEO, the Companies operated successfully for decades, raising private capital, generating profits, regularly declaring and paying dividends on their common stock and the various series of Junior Preferred Stock, and increasing stockholder value.
 Prior to 2007, Fannie Mae had not reported a full-year loss since 1985, and Freddie Mac had not since its privatization in 1989.
 Indeed, the Companies' preferred stock was generally viewed as a conservative and reliable investment-even as of August 8, 2008, after enactment of the Recovery Act and shortly before the imposition of the conservatorship, Fannie Mae's Junior Preferred Stock was rated AA- by S&P, A1 by Moody's, and A+ by Fitch.
 The Companies actively marketed their securities to a wide variety of investors.
 For instance, they had a variety of programs to encourage their midlevel employees to buy Company stock.
 See Worker Assets Shrink at Fannie and Freddie, N.Y.
 Times (Aug.
 28, 2008).